aaqib03/Pub/README.md

 #### Description:
 This alert triggers when an **attached EBS volume** (either root or secondary) experiences issues such as failing I/O operations, becoming disconnected, or facing **health check failures**.
 This can indicate a problem with the storage device or connectivity issues between the instance and the EBS volume.

+#### Logs to Check:
+- **System Log**: Look for issues related to EBS volume mounting, disconnections, or I/O bottlenecks.
+- **Amazon CloudWatch Agent Log**: If you are not seeing any volume-specific metrics, this log will help diagnose agent-related issues.
+- **Security Log**: If there’s a failure related to permissions or access control to the EBS volume, check for logs related to access control changes.

 #### Steps to Troubleshoot:

 1. **Identify the Affected EBS Volume**: